walles/moar/README.md

 * Searching for something above us should wrap the search.

-* Handle all kinds of line endings.

 * Enable exiting using ^c (without restoring the screen).

 * Start at a certain line if run as "moar.rb file.txt:42"

-* Add licensing information (BSD)

-* Make sure version information is printed if there are warnings.

 * Redefine 'g' without any prefix to prompt for which line to go to.
 This definition makes more sense to me than having to prefix 'g'